 This is a really easy refried bean recipe and one that you will want to add to your meal rotation.
 Most of these ingredients are already in your pantry and it uses up those leftover veggies from your fridge.

 If you would like to make these bean tostadas with meat that tastes amazing too.
 You can season up some ground beef and add that on top of the refried beans.
-Grille chicken or steak would work too.
+Grilled chicken or steak would work too.

 More Mexican recipes